Cindy Crawford, Naomi Campbell pay tribute to Versace on the runway

 Donatella Versace shared an incredible "Flashback Friday" Instagram post from Milan Fashion Week at the end of her show on Friday night.
 The designer closed the presentation by walking the runway with five iconic supermodels, all outfitted in glittering, golden gowns.

-The ageless all-stars who rose to fame in the 1990s included Carla Bruni, Cindy Crawford, Naomi Campbell, Helena Christensen and Claudia Schiffer.
+The seemingly ageless all-stars, who rose to fame in the early1990s, included Carla Bruni, Cindy Crawford, Naomi Campbell, Helena Christensen and Claudia Schiffer.

-After debuting a pop art-inspired spring/summer collection featuring younger models — namely the Hadid sisters and Crawford’s daughter Kaia — the show paused for a very special tribute.
+After debuting a pop art-inspired Spring/Summer collection for 2018 featuring younger models — namely the Hadid sisters and Crawford’s daughter Kaia — the show paused for a very special tribute.

-The legendary runway icons emerged in slinky, metallic mesh dresses to honor Donatella Versace’s late brother, Gianni Versace, who was murdered 20 years ago.
+The runway icons emerged from behind a curtain, each clad in slinky, metallic mesh dresses to honor Donatella Versace’s late brother, Gianni Versace, who was murdered 20 years ago.

-Donatella, 62, joined the group as they strutted down the runway to George Michael’s "Freedom."
-Back in the 1990s, both Crawford and Campbell starred in the song's music video and the song also played as the soundtrack to the Versace Fall/Winter runway show in 1991.
+Donatella, 62, joined the group as they strutted down the runway to George Michael’s hit song "Freedom."
+Back in the 1990s, both Crawford and Campbell starred in the song's music video.
+The song also played as the soundtrack to Versace's Fall/Winter runway show in 1991.

 Gerber shared the special moment on Instagram.

 "Such an incredible show to be a part of!...An amazing celebration and tribute.
 So special to me and so close to my heart.
-I'm beyond grateful to walk alongside all these inspiring and powerful women" Gerber captioned the moment.
-Included in the "inspiring and powerful women" group, of course, was Gerber's own Mom.
+I'm beyond grateful to walk alongside all these inspiring and powerful women," Gerber captioned the moment.

 Supermodels pay tribute to Gianni Versace 20 years after designer's deathPlay Video - 0:27